Are you looking to make a few home improvements? A renovation here and there could really add value to your life and to your property.

 Remortgaging can be a cost-effective way to pay for home improvements, and is often better than taking out an unsecured personal loan or asking for a further advance on your original mortgage from an existing lender.

-If you’re looking to finance home improvements and you don’t want to take out any additional borrowing with an unsecured loan ( or any other types of personal loans), you might want to raise capital via a remortgage.
+If you’re looking to finance home improvements and you don’t want to take out any additional borrowing with an unsecured loan ( or any other type of personal loans), you might want to raise capital via a remortgage.
 You will be one step closer to the home of your dreams if you do, and you’ll increase your home’s property value too.

 Remortgaging with equity release

 To pay for any home renovations, you could use the equity from your home.
+There are a few ways you can achieve this.

-You can do this via a second charge mortgage (a second mortgage on top of your existing mortgage) that uses the equity in your home as collateral.
+You can do this via a second-charge mortgage (a second mortgage on top of your existing mortgage) that uses the equity in your home as collateral.

 If you do decide to remortgage to fund any improvements to your home, you need to make sure that you aren’t in negative equity.
 This shouldn’t be the case if your property has risen in value over the years.